-I was asked to retrieve my social security benefit amount and retirement age.
+I was asked to retrieve my Social Security benefit amount and retirement age.
 The Social Security Administration no longer mails out statements.
 That’s a good thing, since a few hundred million statements equate to a LOT of paper.
 Instead, they recommend that you obtain this information from their website, ssa.gov, which I proceeded to attempt to do.
-A banner headline greets me on a responsive, seemingly newly minted website with words like “just how easy it is to apply online.”
+A banner headline greeted me on a responsive, seemingly newly minted website with words like “just how easy it is to apply online.”

 Please understand, I have registered on many (too many) websites before.
 I use the web.
 The web is a big part of my business.
 More than one hundred thousand people read this blog last year.
 I am not a newbie … and I failed to successfully register.
 Twice.

 I failed not because the website was poorly designed or hard to use.
 It’s actually very good overall.
 I failed because I could not answer all the security questions they asked in order to verify that I am me.

 I called the Social Security Administration and got the information I needed over the phone from a very friendly and personable representative.
 This was relatively easy and did not require that I divulge much information.

 Phone easy.
 Website hard.
 I don’t see the efficiency in this.